danlhennessy/homelab-k8s/Kubernetes/choices/deployments.md

 3. ArgoCD monitors repos and when app manifests are updated, it will sync the relevant namespace/cluster: Dev, Staging and Prod Namespaces
    Argo Workflows triggered as a result of ArgoCD syncs - PreSync / Sync / PostSync / SyncFailed Hooks.
 Workflows runs specific and general checks
-   PreSync Datree / OPA Gatekeeper, PostSync Trivy for example
+   PreSync Datree / OPA Gatekeeper, PostSync Trivy / Datree again for example

 4. After merge to master - staging will build automatically, run tests/scans and send alerts using argo workflows.